Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Introduction

-In this work, we investigate the integration of geometric prior knowledge to neural networks such that their representations are mathematically guaranteed to be in- or equivariant.
+In this contribution, we present methods that integrate geometric prior knowledge to DNNs such that their representations are in- or equivariant.
 First, we review the mathematical concepts underlying in- and equivariant representations.
-We then provide an overview of several different approaches which allow to enforce those properties by summarizing current work investigating those fields.
+We then provide an overview of different approaches which allow to enforce those properties.
+We group related work into different sub-fields and summarize the contributions along those categories.
 Afterwards, we give an overview over common datasets and benchmarks which are used to compare the different presented algorithms.
-Subsequently, we investigate how those methods can be applied to DNNs used for autonomous driving problems.
+We provide a brief glimpse how those methods can be applied to DNNs used in the autonomous driving context.
 Finally, we summarize our review paper and give a short outlook on open challenges and future work.

-\textbf{Remark:} In this paper, we focus mainly on work related to perception for autonomous driving, i.e. computer vision and processing 3D sensor data.
-We mention some work incorporating geometrical prior knowledge to other domains, but do not claim any completeness in those fields.
-We do not propose any new results but hope to give a broad overview over geometrical prior knowledge for neural networks.
-Thereby, we hope to ease both the entry into this interesting field of research for novel researchers and the comparison of different approaches for experienced researchers.
+\textbf{Remark:} In this paper, we mainly focus on work related to perception for autonomous driving, i.e. computer vision and processing 3D sensor data.
+We mention some work incorporating geometrical prior knowledge to other domains, but do not claim any completeness.
+We do not present any new results but hope to give a broad overview over geometrical prior knowledge applied to DNNs.
+Thereby, we hope to provide an easy entry into this interesting field for novel researchers and the possibility to compare different approaches for experienced researchers.